 - Clear patient identification, including patient name, telephone number and patient identification number in the body of the message.

-(a secure, internet tool that connect patients to their care team and personal health information).
+- Where feasible, patients should be directed to use eCare (a secure, Internet tool that connects patients to their care team and personal health information).

 Requests for communicating with patients in other electronic formats:

 Patients may request to be contacted via other electronic formats like texting.
 If a patient requests to be contacted via text message, the workforce member must warn the patient of the risks of using a text message (the message is sent in plain text and may be intercepted, forwarded, stored in multiple locations, and delivery is not guaranteed) and document in the medical record that patients have been advised of the associated risks.
 If the patient still requests that text messaging be used and the technology for accommodating this request is available, brief text messaging using the minimum necessary information may be used. (example: "Your appointment has been set for 4/4/14 at 10:30 am")